Element-Research/rnn/README.md

 `Recursor` decorator, allows a single `Sequencer` to wrap any type of module, `AbstractRecurrent`, non-`AbstractRecurrent` or a composite structure of both types.
 Nevertheless, existing code shouldn't be affected by the change.

+For a concise example of its use, please consult the [simple-sequencer-network.lua](examples/simple-sequencer-network.lua) training script.

 ### remember([mode]) ###
 When `mode='both'` (the default), the Sequencer will not call [forget](#nn.AbstractRecurrent.forget) at the start of